On this page I hope to discuss some different options on how to feed your rats.

 There are two main types of diets that people feed rats.

 The second method and the one I would recommend is a mixed/muesli diet based on the Shunamite principles.
 If you feed a well balanced mix, it will get eaten in full and the rats will get the nutrition they need.
-There are commercially made muesli style mixes on the market but I would not recommend these.
-They are fairly expensive and you can get much better ones from rat rations.
+There are commercially made muesli style mixes on the market but I would not recommend these they suffer from nutritional imbalance.
+They are fairly expensive also and you can get much more suitable ready made mixes from rat rations.

-The benefit of this style of feeding is flexibility.
+The benefit of this home made/shunamite rat feed is flexibility.
 It allows you to adjust the diet through different life stages and add or remove ingredients as they become available.
-I personally use my own home made mix created from a base of pellet free rabbit food and adding various processed and unprocessed grains and cereals as well as protein and dried vegetables.
+I personally use my own home made mix created from a base of pellet free rabbit food, horse food and goat food which is around 60% and then adding various processed and unprocessed grains and low sugar cereals as well as protein from dried insects or high quality dog food and dried vegetables.
 It's hard for me to give you an exact recipe as it varies from month to month.

 For a beginner or someone who only keeps small numbers of rats, I strongly recommend using ratrations.